-When was the last time you purchased a service or product immediately after knowing about it?
+When was the last time you purchased a service or product immediately after hearing about it?
 I’m sure it’s been a while since you made such a quick decision.
-Nowadays, users consider factors beyond price before deciding which product to purchase.
+Modern customers simply think about many factors beyond price before deciding what to purchase.

 So, how can marketers reconnect with prospective customers as they evaluate their options?
-This is a one-word answer: Remarketing.
+The answer is simple: Remarketing.
 This strategy is often underestimated and used only for brand awareness.
-However, it also helps reconnect while delivering the right messages to the right people.
+However, it also helps businesses reconnect with customers while delivering the right messages to the right people.

 To illustrate, our strategists recently flagged a Seeds N’ Such campaign targeting people who were not familiar with the brand.
-A simple focus on targeting past visitors led to an increase in Return-On-Ad-Spend (ROAS), conversions, and revenue.
+We simply changed our focus to target past visitors, and it led to an increase in Return-On-Ad-Spend (ROAS), conversions, and revenue.
 Learn how we turned this campaign around with remarketing.

-In this blog, we’ll go over the fundamentals of retargeting to help you boost your PPC campaigns just like Seeds ‘N Such did.
+In this blog, we’ll go over the fundamentals of remarketing to help you boost your PPC campaigns just like Seeds ‘N Such did.

 What Is Remarketing?

-Connecting with users who have previously interacted with your clients’ business is essential.
+The ability to connect with users who have previously interacted with your clients’ business is essential for a PPC agency.
 Not everyone has the opportunity to experience or purchase a product or service the first time that they are exposed to it.
 This is why PPC strategies like remarketing are so helpful for digital marketers.
 These allow strategists to follow up with users that showed some initial interest in a website or app.

 Whether it is via Google Ads or Microsoft Advertising, remarketing can drive sales, increase registrations, and promote awareness for a brand.

-Available on both Google Ads and Microsoft Advertising platforms, remarket solutions help accelerate PPC campaigns’ impact.
+Remarketing strategies are possible on both Google Ads and Microsoft Advertising platforms, so you can accelerate a PPC campaigns’ impact.

-With Google Ads, you’ll have the potential of reaching over 2 million websites and apps across devices in the Google Display Network.
+Effective Google Ads management opens up the potential to reach over 2 million websites and apps across devices in the Google Display Network.

 Similarly, Microsoft Advertising Audience Network offers the ability to reach users browsing on Forbes, AOL, Yahoo, and Amazon.